- Public Programs

 Academic Programs at the Potter enhances academics' teaching, and enriches students' experience of campus life.
 We work hard to foster engagement across all Faculties and Graduate Schools, and always welcome new initiatives from academics and students alike.

-Book chapter, with M. Borromeo and N. Chiavaroli, ‘The Arts and Visual Thinking in Education at The Melbourne Dental School’, in C.L.
+Book chapter: Borromeo, M., Gaunt, H, and N. Chiavaroli, N. ‘The Arts and Visual Thinking in Education at The Melbourne Dental School’, in C.L.
 McLean, ed., Creative Arts in Humane Medicine, 2013, Brush Publishing, Calgary, Canada, pp. 40-54.